 Eliza has been heard with the Stratford Symphony Orchestra (Mozart’s Exultate, Jubilate!, excerpts from La Traviata and La Boheme, 2009), Stratford Summer Music (Hymnbook of J.S.
 Bach, Music of Harry Somers, 2012), UTSO (Beethoven’s Mass in C, 2013), Tapestry New Opera (2011/12), Salon 21 with Soundstreams International (2011), and with the Victoria Symphony (Handel’s Solomon, 2011).
 Recordings include “Eliza Sings Rodgers and Hart” (2009), and “Four New Voices” (2010).

 Eliza won first price and audience choice in the prestigious national Brian Law Competition (National Capital Opera Society, 2015), and was the first place winner of the Artist’s Diploma category at the OMFA Provincial Finals (RCM, 2006).
 She appeared twice as a finalist in the Canadian Opera Company Centre Stage Competition (2014/15), receiving high praise from audience and reviewers alike, and competed as a finalist for the Ryan Opera Centre, with the Lyric Opera of Chicago (2015).
-From UofT Eliza was the recipient of numerous awards and scholarships including the Gretta Kraus Award for excellence in Lieder, the Douglas Bodle Graduating Award for Oratorio, the Ruber Mercer Opera Fellowship, and the Mary Morrison Award for vocal excellence.
+From the University of Toronto, Eliza was the recipient of numerous awards and scholarships including the Gretta Kraus Award for excellence in Lieder, the Douglas Bodle Graduating Award for Oratorio, the Ruber Mercer Opera Fellowship, and the Mary Morrison Award for vocal excellence.

 She is an alumnus of training programs with Opera Theatre of Saint Louis, Opera Lyra Ottawa, Highlands Opera Studio, Queen of Puddings Music Theatre, Tapestry New Opera, St.Andrews by the Sea, and the Victoria Conservatory, and has appeared in masterclasses with Sondra Radvanovsky, Marlena Malas, Steuart Bedford, Stephen Lord, Warren Jones, Michael Schade, and Edith Wiens.

-“With Eliza, it’s always legato, it’s always in her control, and it’s always beautiful… her Mozart was liquid and sobbing, but entirely clean using the voice as the sole storytelling device.
+• “With Eliza, it’s always legato, it’s always in her control, and it’s always beautiful… her Mozart was liquid and sobbing, but entirely clean using the voice as the sole storytelling device.
 Eliza is absolutely someone to watch in coming years…” - Jenna Douglas, Schmopera (COC Centre Stage 2014)

 “Eliza Johnson’s ‘Caro nome’ had that special mix of technical mastery and emotional oomph that only the best performances have - control and vulnerability, studiousness and rawness… I can’t wait to hear her again.” - Lydia Perovic, Definitely the Opera (COC Centre Stage 2015)